The holidays are behind us, and it’s time to start planning your travel for 2022. But what will flight prices do this year?

 Read up on the return of cheap flights to Europe – and how you can snag fares to Madrid, Paris, Zurich and beyond under $300!

-Competition Will Drive Flight Prices (Likely Down)
+Competition Will Drive Flight Prices

 If supply and demand is the principle behind airfare, competition between airlines is the gamechanger.

 And in the meantime, airlines are constantly targeting their competitors, offering dirt-cheap prices to undercut each other in hopes of winning more customers.
 The connection between competition and price is undeniable.
 And we’ve seen that competition take off lately.
 See our guide to “fare wars” and how they always mean savings for you, the traveler.

 Lately, Thrifty Traveler Premium subscribers may have been blessed with some of the cheapest fares to Europe we’ve ever seen.
 That’s because the airlines are competing to fill their seats heading across the Atlantic.
-And as European travel restrictions scare off some travelers from a trip abroad, airlines are scrambling to sell tickets.

 And it’s not just Europe.
 Earlier this year, we saw Alaska Airlines and Delta battle it out for fares to Anchorage and Fairbanks.
 The two went back and forth for months with dirt-cheap fares and even a Delta SkyMiles flash sale with roundtrip flights to Alaska from just 5,000 SkyMiles.